-The Trustees have considered how financially material considerations (including environmental, social and governance ('ESG') factors such as climate change) should be taken into account in the selection, retention and realisation of investments, given the time horizon of the Scheme and its members.
-The Trustees consider that the appropriate time horizon to be more than 10 years.
+The Trustee has considered how financially material considerations (including environmental, social and governance ('ESG') factors such as climate change) should be taken into account in the selection, retention and realisation of investments, given the time horizon of the Scheme and its members.
+The Trustee considers the appropriate time horizon to be more than 10 years.

-The Trustees have delegated asset manager selection to the Fiduciary Manager.
+The Trustee has delegated asset manager selection to the Fiduciary Manager.
 The Fiduciary Manager will seek to appoint asset managers that have appropriate skills and processes to take account of financially material considerations in the selection, retention and realisation of investments, and regularly reviews how its asset managers are doing so in practice.
-The Trustees expect the Fiduciary Manager to provide updates on the latest position on ESG factors and any material decisions that have been taken by SEI or third party asset managers as a result of considering such issues.
+The Trustee expects the Fiduciary Manager to provide updates on the latest position on ESG factors and any material decisions that have been taken by SEI or third party asset managers as a result of considering such issues.